JuliaOpt/MathProgBase.jl/doc/conic.rst

     ``indices``, the corresponding matrix has
     :math:`\left(\sqrt{\frac{1}{4}+2y}-\frac{1}{2}\right) \times \left(\sqrt{\frac{1}{4}+2y}-\frac{1}{2}\right)` elements.

-.. function:: getconicdual(m::AbstractMathProgModel)
+.. function:: getdual(m::AbstractConicModel)

     If the solve was successful, returns the optimal dual solution vector :math:`y`.
 If the problem was found to be infeasible, returns a ray of the dual problem satisfying :math:`A^Ty \in K_2^*`, :math:`y \in K_1^*`, and :math:`-b^Ty > 0`.

 .. function:: supportedcones(m::AbstractMathProgSolver)

-    Returns a list of cones supported by the solver.
+    If the solver implements ``ConicModel``, returns a list of cones supported.

-The solution vector, optimal objective value, termination status, etc. should be accessible from the standard methods, e.g., ``getsolution``, ``getobjval``, ``status``, respectively.